siran/writing/posts/A New Vision On Money/A New Vision Of Money - 104 Money at the service of the body and the body at the service of money.md

 ---
-title: On Money - 4.
+title: A New Vision Of Money - 4.
 Money at the service of the body, and the body at the service of money
 date: 2024-09-06 07:03:45
 tags:
   - money